Khabarovsk-class submarine

 The Khabarovsk class, or Project 09851 is a class of nuclear submarines under construction for the Russian Navy.

 Development

 The lead submarine Khabarovsk, was slated to be floated in June 2020.
-However, the launch was delayed.
+However, the launch was delayed till 2025.
 This class of submarines is based on the Borei-class submarine's hull (other sources refers to the Project 949A class - to be verified), but is significantly smaller as it does not have the ballistic missile section.
 Surface displacement is reported to be about 10,000 tons.
 The class is intended to carry six Status-6 Oceanic Multipurpose System long-range nuclear torpedoes, and will be the second submarine to carry this weapon after Belgorod.
 The class is also likely to carry anti-ship and land-attack missiles, in addition to torpedoes.

+Characteristics

+A limited data available from open sources, suggest the following specifications for the submarine: